maxcraig112/burrow/README.md

 go install github.com/maxcraig112/burrow/cmd/burrow@latest
 ```

-You'll need to point it at a server — see [self-hosting](docs/self-hosting.md) to run your own, then run `burrow config` once to save the address.
+You'll need to point it at a server, see [self-hosting](docs/self-hosting.md) to run your own, then run `burrow config` once to configure server addresses.

 ## Usage